kubeflow/kfp-tekton/sdk/python/tests/README.md

 ## Tests for the Compiler

 The test listed here can be used to compile all Python DSL pipelines in the KFP compiler testdata folder and generate a report card.
-Please note that as you are doing a PR to address a functionality gap in compiler, please run this test to ensure that it has been addressed.
-Please note that even if a Kubeflow Pipeline Python DSL script may pass the compilation with the KFP-Tekton compiler successfully, yet the produced Tekton YAML might not be valid or contain all of the intended functionality as the equivalent Argo YAML produced by the KFP compiler.
-For that, best way is to take the compiled YAML and run it on Tekton
+As you are doing a PR to address functionality gaps in compiler, please run this test to ensure that they have been addressed.
+Please note that even if a Kubeflow Pipeline Python DSL script may pass the compilation with the KFP-Tekton compiler successfully, the produced Tekton YAML might not be valid or contain all of the intended functionality as the equivalent Argo YAML produced by the KFP compiler.
+For that, best way is to take the compiled YAML and run it on Tekton directly.

 ### Running the test